sahil87/bloghexo/source/about/index.md

 Hi!
 I am Sahil Ahuja, a coder turned banker turned coder <del>trying to climb up the ropes</del> almost there!
 I am a freak, an atheist, a thinker, a problem sniffer, a workaholic, a music nerd, a free software advocate, a bathroom singer, a photographer, a chess player, an idiot and alive.

 My tech interests include Dev Ops, Web Technologies and VR.
 Current toolkit is primarily Emacs, Atom, WebStorm, zsh, nodjs, ES6/JSX, Ansible and Jenkins.
 Want to add Android into the toolkit next.

 Currently learning how to play [Violin](https://en.wikipedia.org/wiki/Violin) and [Piano](https://en.wikipedia.org/wiki/Digital_piano) with [Sheet Music](https://en.wikipedia.org/wiki/Sheet_music), trying to improve my [Relative Pitch](https://en.wikipedia.org/wiki/Relative_pitch) and going through online [courses](https://www.class-central.com/u/247939).

 I graduated from [NIT Trichy](http://www.nitt.edu/home/students/clubsnassocs/computing/delta/alumni/up208/), did Masters in Business Administration from [IIM-C](https://www.iimcal.ac.in/about/campus-life/life-iimc/clubs-and-sigs/isg-internet-solutions-group) with a knack for building systems from ground up.
+Co-founder/CTO of [SportsCafe](https://sportscafe.in) since mid-2015.

 ---